wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

 datatypes.
 This interface, and not the `swigc_$symname` bound function, is the one used by Fortran application codes.

+## Function overloading

-There is an important exception to the naming scheme described above: overloaded functions in C++ create private procedures suffixed with unique strings.
+There is an important exception to the naming scheme described above: function overloading, when two or more free functions share a name but have different arguments.
+For each overloaded function signature, SWIG generates a private procedure with a unique symname.
 These procedures are then combined under a *separate module procedure* that is given a public interface with the original symbolic name.
 For example, an overloaded free function `myfunc` in C++ will generate two private procedures and add an interface to the module